Categories

 • A screw topped plastic bottle of shampoo.
 I use a 50 ml plastic screw-topped tube.
 I’ve taken trips of a month or more and never managed to use up all this shampoo.
 Older I get, the less hair that needs washing!

 • A bar of soap.
 Soap can be used as an antiseptic, laundry agent and for shaving.
 Hence I have no need to carry a shaving brush nor foam.
 Many of the soap cases available in the shops are made of too brittle a plastic and therefore are of little use for travelling.
 Nowadays I keep the bar of soap in a small PU nylon drawcord bag, which is simpler and lighter.
+Unlike most soap cases, I can hang the bag up in the shower.
 Making such a bag should be within anyone's sewing skills.
+The soap bag often ends up outside the mesh bag so the soap can dry.

 • A disposable razor or two, depending on the length of the trip.
 I have a beard these days but still pack a couple of razors to keep the stubble down on my neck and throat.